 Travel insurance for UK staycations

-When it’s safe to travel once more, it’s important to consider holiday insurance to cover you and anyone in your household who’ll be joining you on your trip.
-Not just in times of coronavirus, and not only if you’ll be leaving these shores.
+When you take any break – from a short break to a full holiday or an extended period of travel – it's important to consider holiday insurance to cover you and anyone in your household who’ll be joining you on your trip.
+And not just if you’ll be leaving these shores.

 Lots of Brits think they don’t need travel insurance for trips they’re taking within the UK.
 This isn’t always the case, though, and having cover in place can provide much-needed help and reassurance if something goes wrong.